kazurayam/unittest-helper/docs/index.md

 So I do not like my unit-tests to depend on the current working directory.
 Any other way?

-### Example 2 : resolve the project dir via classpath
+### Example2 Resolving the project dir via classpath

     package com.kazurayam.unittesthelperdemo;